aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-mybatis-transaction-management.md

 ## 4. Explicit Aspect Definition

-If you need fine-grained control over transaction behavior at the code level, you must implement a separate Aspect class inheriting from `SqlSessionAdvice`.
+If you need to control transaction behavior more precisely at the code level, you can directly define an Aspect class that inherits from `SqlSessionAdvice`.

-### Flexible Session Opening Strategies
+### Flexible Transaction Opening Strategies
-When defining an explicit Aspect, you have the flexibility to choose a session opening strategy. **Note that the `@Before` method must always be defined to activate the transaction context, even when using lazy loading.**
+When defining an explicit Aspect, you can choose a transaction opening strategy that fits your needs. **Note that the `@Before` method must always be defined to activate the transaction context, even when using Lazy Opening.**

 *   **Lazy Opening (Recommended)**: Omit the `super.open()` call in the `@Before` method.
-This activates the transaction context but delays the physical DB connection until the query time.
+This activates the transaction context but delays the physical DB connection until the query execution.
 *   **Eager Opening**: You **must call `super.open()`** in the `@Before` method.
 Use this when you need to verify the DB connection status immediately (Fail-Fast) before executing business logic.

 ### Defining the SqlSession Class